carpentries-incubator/fair-explainable-ml/episodes/3-model-eval.md

 Can we simply remove all proxy variables?
 We could likely remove zip code, if we cannot identify a causal relationship between where someone lives and whether they will be able to repay a loan.
 But what about an attribute like educational achievement?
 Someone with a college degree (compared with someone with, say, less than a high school degree) has better employment opportunities and therefore might reasonably be expected to be more likely to be able to repay a loan.
 However, educational attainment is still a proxy for race in the United States due to historical (and ongoing) discrimination.

 **Pre-processing** generally modifies the dataset used for learning.
-Techniques in this category include
+Techniques in this category include:

 * Oversampling/undersampling: instead of training a machine learning model on all of the data,  *undersample* the majority class by removing some of the majority class samples from the dataset in order to have a more balanced dataset.
 Alternatively, *oversample* the minority class by duplicating samples belonging to this group.